jrudolph/twaeng-pop-sign/README.md

  * colors are just not calibrated well
  * a voltage supply smaller than 5V might affect different colors in different ways (red LEDs have a smaller voltage drop than blue ones and there's no information about how WS2812B implement the constant current source for the LEDs and how it is affected by input voltage)

-In the end, I found that a balanced white had the RGB values of 255, 130, 80.
+In the end, I found that a balanced white had an RGB value of 255, 130, 80.

 TODO: add chaining schematics